doganlab/scmags/README.md

 -> scmags selects marker genes from scRNA-seq data that are exclusive to each cell type such that, selected marker genes are highly expressed in a specific cell type while lowly expressed in other cell types.

+-> See the [article](https://www.sciencedirect.com/science/article/abs/pii/S0010482523000999) for more detailed information.

 #### Installation

 -> scmags can be installed as follows: